-Rule 42.
+Rule 43.
 Bills: Carryover Bills

-- 42.1.
-Any bill pending at the final adjournment of a regular session in an odd-numbered year shall carry over with the same status to the next regular session; provided that if such bill shall have passed third reading in the House in an odd-numbered session, it shall again be placed in the third reading file and pass at least one reading in the House in the next regular session upon its return to the House from the Senate. - 42.2.
+43.1.
+Any bill pending at the final adjournment of a regular session in an oddnumbered year shall carry over with the same status to the next regular session; provided that if such bill shall have passed third reading in the House in an odd-numbered session, it shall again be placed in the third reading file and pass at least one reading in the House in the next regular session upon its return to the House from the Senate.

+43.2.
 Bills which carry over from a regular session in an odd-numbered year to the next regular session shall retain the numbers assigned to them.
-The Clerk shall keep a record of the status of all bills in possession of the House at the end of the session in odd-numbered years and shall publish the record of the status of all such bills prior to the convening of the next regular session.
+The Chief Clerk shall keep a record of the status of all bills in possession of the House at the end of the session in odd-numbered years and shall publish the record of the status of all such bills prior to the convening of the next regular session.

-Rule 43.
-Bills Pre-Filing
+Rule 44.
+Bills: Pre-Filing

-The Clerk shall accept bills to be pre-filed within seven calendar days before the commencement of the regular session in the evennumbered year.
+The Chief Clerk shall accept bills to be pre-filed within seven calendar days before the commencement of the regular session in the even-numbered year.

-Rule 43a.
+Rule 45.
 Bills: Corrections of Errors

-When a bill has passed the House and the Senate and an error in it is discovered prior to its having received approval of the Governor, the bill may be returned by concurrent resolution in the house last considering the bill for proper correction.
+When a bill has passed the House and the Senate and an error in the bill is discovered prior to its having received approval of the Governor, the bill may be returned by concurrent resolution in the house last considering the bill for proper correction.